mcp360/unified-gateway-mcp/README.md

 ## 🎯 What is MCP360?

-**MCP360 is a unified MCP gateway** that gives AI agents access to **100+ external tools and sources**.
+**MCP360 is a unified MCP gateway** that gives AI agents access to **100+ external tools**, including prebuilt MCPs and custom MCP servers.
 You can connect your agents once and immediately run searches, research tasks, SEO workflows, and other operational actions.
-Instead of spending days integrating multiple APIs, connect to **100+ tools** easily with a simple setup.
+Instead of spending days integrating multiple APIs, connect to 100+ tools easily with a simple setup, or add your own **Custom MCPs** when you need specific logic or data.

 ---